 It’s not all bad!
 Slightly rigid tortillas can be revived with a sprinkle of water and a minute in the oven.

 How To Store Tortillas

-First thing about tortillas.
-There are loads of different varieties, with varying ingredient lists and levels of preservative use.
+When it comes to tortillas, there are loads of varieties with different ingredient lists and levels of preservative use.

 That means ideal storage methods vary between brand and type of tortilla.
 You should follow the instructions on the pack first and foremost.

 With unopened tortillas, you should store them according to the pack instructions.
 If you can’t find any information on that, your best bet is to store the pack in a similar way you found it in the store.

 Tortillas do well in cool, dry environments with little temperature change.
 This is because temperature changes cause moisture in the air to condensate inside the plastic tortilla packages, encouraging mold to grow.